BaDxKaRMa/.dotfiles/README.md

 <a name="folderStructure"></a>
 ## Folder File Structure ##
-In order to avoid a poorly organized `rc.lua` spanning thousands of lines, it has been split into multiple files / folders:
 + `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)

 <a name="applications"></a>